melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs-app-router-presentation-notes.md

 ## Opening

-Whoami: background in scientific visual communication who wrote a server components implementation from scratch.
-At the end of this presentation you will understand
+I have a background in scientific visual communication and wrote a server components implementation from scratch.
+At the end of this presentation you will understand.

-- Use case for Server and Client Components, when to use each for what and how
+- The use case of Server vs. Client Components: when to use each for what and how
-- How to structure the application to use RSCs, e.g. component composition
+- How to structure the application to for RSCs: component composition
-- Common errors, what they mean and how to resolve them
+- Common errors: what they mean and how to solve them

-The intent is to be less theoretical and focus on the practicalities of working with Server and Client Components in app router.
-While there will be no hands on key keyboard sections, there will be code samples and a Kahoot at the end, so stay sharp.
+The intent is to be less theoretical and more practical.
+At the end of this presentation you will have the foundations for working with Server and Client Components in app router.
+While there will be no hands on key keyboard sections, there will be code samples and a Kahoot at the end.
+Stay sharp!

-## Review

-### Key Concepts
+## The use case of Server vs. Client Components: when to use each for what and how

+Recall what we have in Pages Router:

 - Traditional Server-Side Rendering (SSR) renders entire pages and rehydrates them in the browser
 - React Server Components (RSC) render components on the server without sending their JavaScript to the client.
 Serve static or non-interactive elements as plain HTML, reduce client-side bundle sizes, accelerate initial page loads, and cleanly separate concerns.
-- RSC also supports asynchronous data fetching directly within server components, significantly improving the developer experience compared to Next.js’s older getServerSideProps API.
 - Developers seamlessly mix server components (no hydration, no JS on the client) with client components (interactive, hydrated), creating an “islands architecture” where each UI element uses the most appropriate rendering method.

-### Key Tech Details
+The fundamental technical implementation is straight forward:

 - A real RSC implementation encodes the JSX in the HTML payload.
 - A production-ready RSC setup sends JSX chunks as they're being produced instead of a single large blob at the end.